-Laura Ortega, Bachelor in Communication student at IE University, has found her vocation in journalism, but is also passionate about painting, videography, and photography.
+Laura Ortega, Bachelor in Communication and Digital Media student at IE University, has found her vocation in journalism, but is also passionate about painting, videography, and photography.

 She has the soul of a journalist.
 You can see it from a mile away.
 Laura Ortega speaks slowly as she chooses her words carefully and with overwhelming confidence.
 From speaking with her for only two minutes, you soon learn that journalism is this 19-year-old Madrileña’s vocation.
 According to her, it is a craft she is still learning every day.
 Who knows if this will soon also be her way of life and worldview.